 And welcome to my website!

-My name is Courtney Scruggs and I will be your captain aboard the adventure through the high seas of my artwork.
-Here you will find everything from sea creatures from the deep painted upon cabinet doors to whimsical bronze pieces depicting the nautical and somewhat abstract intricacies of my cerebral cortex.
+My name is Courtney Scruggs and I am an artist and adventurer.
+On my website, you will find everything from sea creatures from the deep painted upon cabinet doors to whimsical bronze pieces depicting the nautical and somewhat abstract intricacies of my cerebral cortex.
 As an artist and sailor, I tend to focus on my connection to my community as well as the wildlife that surrounds me.
 I am fascinated with the work of Ernst Haeckel as you will see in the bronze pieces I have created.
 The focus on smaller aspects of this larger reality helps me realize just how small we are in the grand scheme of life.

-At the top of this site you will find tabs to help you navigate through the smaller channels safely.
+At the top of this site you will find tabs to help you navigate.

 Please enjoy and shoot me an email if you have any questions about the work, pricing or where to find it in person.